ryancfong8/Slack/README.md

 <!-- [heroku]: https://chathero.herokuapp.com/ -->

 ChatHero is a full stack web application inspired Slack.
 It is built using React with Redux architectural framework on the frontend, Ruby on Rails on the backend, and a PostgreSQL database.
+ChatHero has been upgraded to use React Hooks.
 ChatHero also uses Elasticsearch to search through messages.
 ChatHero aims to connect users together through organized communication.

 <!-- ![home page](readME_photos/home_page.png) -->